AIE-Lafayette/SummerCamp3D/README.md

  # Level Management

 Next we'll make our game restart if the player dies.
 We'll need to add some code to our "GameManagerBehaviour" script.
 In this next code snippet I have collapsed some blocks of code to make viewing the new changes easier.
 You can collapse blocks of code by clicking the "-" to the left of the block.
+At the top of the script, add "using UnityEngine.SceneManagement".

 ![LevelManagement1](Images/LevelManagement1.png)